bryanbraun/bryanbraun.github.io/_posts/2019-11-4-web-dev-nirvana-and-why-I-needed-to-let-go-of-reactjs-to-reach-it.md

 If my central store gets unwieldy, I can transition it to something more structured.
 If members of my team start mutating state directly, I can add console warnings.

 Being framework-free gives me the freedom to grow my system as my needs grow.
-This is a performance-win*, a [simplicity-win](https://blog.codinghorror.com/the-best-code-is-no-code-at-all/), and by the time my app is large, my system will be robust enough to handle it.
+This is a performance-win*, a [simplicity-win](https://blog.codinghorror.com/the-best-code-is-no-code-at-all/), and a scalability-win.
+By the time my app is large, my system will be robust enough to handle it.

 I've already experienced this for [the app I ended up building at Recurse Center](https://musicboxfun.com).
 I wanted more granular events firing, so I built in the functionality.
 Now when there's a change to `state.songState.songTitle`, it publishes three events.
 One for `'state'`, one for `'state.songState'` and one for `'state.songState.songTitle'`.
 Just what I needed.